-Little maintenance is needed with a roll-up garage door because parts are protected and concealed in the coil, so they are less exposed to elements and possible damage from forklifts and other machinery.
-This is an advantage over sectional doors that require frequent lubrication, and exposure of the parts may cause rust and corrosion; spring and cables are more likely to fray or break, resulting in dangerous conditions that might lead to accidents.
+Little maintenance is needed with a roll-up garage door because parts are protected inside the coil, so they are less exposed to elements and possible damage from forklifts and other machinery.
+This is an advantage over sectional doors that require frequent lubrication, and whose parts are more exposed to rust and corrosion; making their spring and cables are more likely to fray or break, resulting in dangerous conditions that might lead to accidents.

 Stronger steel and the interlocking slats make overhead coiling doors quite durable.
 Some other advantages of this type of garage door are:

 - They are hard to break into.
-The solid construction makes it challenging for a thief to defeat and enter the building.
+The solid construction makes it challenging for a thief to get past it to enter the building.

 - Some overhead coiling doors are available in insulated models, which combine metal and foam in their construction.
 The foam provides significant thermal insulation, which keeps heat and cold out as needed.
 This means you save money on energy bills, as the HVAC system doesn’t have to work as hard to maintain a steady internal temperature.

 At Sacs Door and Gate Corp. we can explain the difference between roll-up overhead doors and sectional doors, and help you decide which is the best for your operation.